dchavalla/mars-mips/MARS.md

 # MARS: Installation and Startup

 During the next segment of our class, we will be learning more about the MIPS assemble language.
 Moreover, you will need to write a number of programs in MIPS assemble.
-To help you with these activities, you will need the use of a MIPS assembler, specifically, MARS
+To help you with these activities, you will need the use of a MIPS assembler, specifically, MARS.

 In this assignment, you will download a copy of MARS and perform a number of exercises to familiarize yourself with this simulator.